Pylons/pyramid_exclog/docs/index.rst

 A package which logs Pyramid application exception (error) information to a standard Python :term:`logger`.
-This add-on is most useful when used in production applications, because the logger can be configured to log to a file, to UNIX syslog, to the Windows Event Log, or even to email.
+This add-on is most useful when used in production applications because the logger can be configured to log to a file, UNIX syslog, the Windows Event Log, or even to email.

 .. warning:: This package will only work with Pyramid 1.2a1 and better.